fanoframework/fanoframework.github.io/handling-file-upload/index.md

 ## File Upload Validation

-Fano Framework validation feature provides several built-in validation rules you can use to [validate against file upload](/security/form-validation/built-in-validation-rules#uploaded-file), such as. to verify that field is indeed a file upload, to verify that file upload match certain MIME type or more advanced use, such as, antivirus scan validation or file format validation.
+Fano Framework validation feature provides several built-in validation rules you can use to [validate against file upload](/security/form-validation/built-in-validation-rules#uploaded-file), such as, to verify that field is indeed a file upload, to verify that file upload match certain MIME type or more advanced use, such as, antivirus scan validation or file format validation.

 ## Example demo